ayepRahman/web3-terminal/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-## Motive for this project

-Bootstrap a simple project that uses the new React Hooks, Apollo Client.
-User are able to see list of users result from calling uriswap api.
-User are able to see the recent transactions made.
-User are able to make a fake transactions and able to see the updated tansaction in the table.

-## GIF:

 ## Checklist